rust-embedded/discovery/src/05-led-roulette/build-it.md

 ```

 > **NOTE** Be sure to compile this crate *without* optimizations

-Also, let me note that Xargo exposes the exact same UI as Cargo so you can use any subcommand (even
-custom ones) that you would normally use with Cargo.

 OK, now we have produced an executable.
 As a sanity check, let's verify that the produced executable
 is actually an ARM binary: